lukas-tr/advent-of-code-2023/README.md

 I tried out `pest` for parsing this time - the grammar is in a separate file and can be reasoned about much more intuitively, but the whole matching of rules and converting the parsed structures to my own types was more cumbersome compared to `nom`.

+## Day 5

+Didn't enjoy this day's challenge.
+Chose to do it the brute force way.